Laid Off By U.S. Contractor, Iraqi Interpreters Fear ISIS Retaliation

 Valiant argued that a complaint about an interaction occurring after the work day was not protected and the inspector general did not have the jurisdiction to make the findings.

-While the U.S. Army's Intelligence and Security Command oversees the contract for linguists, Valiant oversees the work and independently decides whom to hire and fire.
 INSCOM declined to answer whether it was involved in the mass layoffs or whether it shares the interpreters' concerns about retaliation.

 Despite the U.S. military position that ISIS no longer poses a significant threat, the group has resurfaced in Iraq's Sunni provinces and in the mixed province of Kirkuk.